The candidate who wins an election isn’t always the candidate with the most money, most endorsements, or most volunteers.

 What plan you ask?

-Well, that’s the next element of the winning message.
+Well, that’s the next essential element of a winning campaign message.

 4. The Plan